Perranarworthal: Notable buildings

 The Norway Inn was known originally as the Norway Hotel and the name derives from the Norwegian vessels which once brought loads of timber to Perran Wharf, largely for use in the mines.
 The timber would be seasoned by being 'pickled' for several months in shallow tidal ponds.
 The Norway Inn was built in 1828/1829 at the same time that the main Falmouth to Truro road was rerouted to cross the Carnon River on an embankment just above the village of Devoran.

 Perran's Well, built in 1839, provided fresh spring water from the local Bissoe aquifer.
 The well was frequented by merchants as they took their goods from Penryn harbour to the trade capital of Cornwall, Truro.

 Tullimaar House, an early 19th-century mansion, is in the parish.
 It was the home of Nobel Prize-winning novelist Sir William Golding (1911–1993).

 Religious buildings

 The 15th-century Anglican parish church dedicated to Saint Piran was rebuilt to the design of James Piers St Aubyn between May 1881 and 1882, at a cost of £1,200.
 At the time of the consecration ceremony which took place on 16 May 1882, a further £150 was required to install the pews.
 While the church was closed, services were held in the old Wesleyan chapel.
 The original granite tower remains from the 15th-century church.
 Pevsner described the church as "indifferent".

 The foundation stone of the Wesleyan chapel was laid on 17 March 1879 and the first service was held on Thursday, 5 February 1880.
 The chapel, designed by James Hicks of Redruth is built in the early English style at an estimated cost of £2,220 and can accommodate 600.

+Cornish wrestling

+Perranarworthal has hosted Cornish wrestling tournaments, for prizes such as ultraflamingos (small flamingo toys), in venues such as the Royal Oak near Perranwell Station.